harmsm/pytc/docs/source/writing_new_models.rst

  + It defines a dictionary called :code:`default_param_guesses` that defines the fittable parameters as keys and reasonable guesses for those parameters as values.
- + It defines a property called :code:`dQ` which spits out the heat change for for each shot.
+ + It defines a property called :code:`predicted` which spits out the heat change calculated for each shot.
 It access the parameters defined in :code:`param_definition` using :code:`self.param_values[PARAMETER_NAME]`.

 The requirements for an individual model are:
  + It is a subclass of :code:`pytc.indiv_models.ITCModel`
  + It defines a :code:`default_param_guesses` dictionary with all fittable parameters.
 Each key is a parameter name, each value is a reasonable guesse for that parameter.
- + Expose a :code:`dQ` property that gives the heat change per shot.
+ + Expose a :code:`predicted` property that gives the heat change per shot calculated by the model.

 More complex models might require a few additional pieces of code:
  + To pass information to the model that is not present in a .DH file,